Skip to main content

 Major Trails And Attractions

 El Purial is primarily a landscape protection zone rather than a developed tourism destination, but the Cienfuegos region as a whole offers significant visitor attractions.
-The colonial city of Cienfuegos, 30–50 km from the protected landscape, is a UNESCO World Heritage Site.
-The nearby Sierra del Escambray, particularly Topes de Collantes national park, offers waterfalls, hiking trails, and cloud forest excursions.
+The colonial city of Cienfuegos, located to the west, is a UNESCO World Heritage Site recognized for its outstanding Neoclassical architecture.
+[1] The nearby Sierra del Escambray, particularly Topes de Collantes, offers waterfalls, hiking trails, and cloud forest excursions.
 The Laguna del Tesoro and Zapata Peninsula to the west provide wetland wildlife viewing.
 Local rural tourism initiatives based around coffee farms and agricultural landscapes in the Cienfuegos foothills sometimes include El Purial area visits.

 Visitor Facilities And Travel